Yetenol/antonpusch.de/content/latex-tables.md

 - convert `X \ Y` to diagonal row title and column title
 - detect columntitle is first markdown column is left aligned
 - detect diagonal splitcell in top-leftmost when is contains `\`
-- make all math displaymode, inline, fancyfrac [Nicefrac, sfrac - Nice fractions for inline math](Nicefrac,%20sfrac%20-%20Nice%20fractions%20for%20inline%20math.md)
+- make all math displaymode, inline, fancyfrac [[Nicefrac, sfrac - Nice fractions for inline math|Nicefrac, sfrac - Nice fractions for inline math]]

 Image in table